sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/snowflake/snowflake.rst

 Snowflake Connection
 =======

-Sparkflows provides the capability to create "Snowflake Connection" and use the connection to access various resources.
+Sparkflows provides the capability to create "Snowflake Connection" and use the connection to access various resources, using User Credentials.

 Snowflake Connection Configuration
 ----------